-Bottom Line Up Front: The strong man talks about his troubles for three reasons: First, from a practical point of view, it’s how he finds a solution.
-Second, by telling someone else, you keep from falling into a trap and being isolated.
-Third, reaching out to build strong networks with other good men leads to many By-product Blessings, only one of which is money, but money is the easiest to measure.
+Bottom Line Up Front: The strong man talks about his troubles for three reasons: First, it’s how he finds a solution.
+Second, not talking is how we fall into the trap of isolation.
+Third, it builds a strong network with other good men and can lead to valuable by-products, only one of which is money.

 Wait!
 Don’t be a big mouthed, windbag complainer.

-We are not talking about information we’re bound to protect.
-Business, legal, government, fiscal, personal, trusted.
+We are not talking about information we’re bound to protect: business, legal, government, fiscal, personal, trusted.
+Men should know how to be discreet.
 We must keep some secrets.
 We’re also not talking about complaining.
 Complaining is draining, the old saying goes.
-We all know the difference.
-Talking about your troubles to find a solution, break out of a trap, build a network?
-Now that’s what strong men do.
+We all know the difference between complaining and confiding.
+Talking about your troubles to find a solution, break out of a trap, get your bearings, build a network?
+That’s what strong men do.

 “How can I talk about my troubles if I’m not supposed to complain?”

 “It pays to talk about your troubles” always confused me.
 I thought a man was never supposed to complain.
 When you complain, nobody wants to help you.
 Shouldn’t we avoid burdening others with our troubles?
 Shouldn’t we be self-reliant?
-I got more confused, because this advice clashes directly with a foundation of The Masculine Triad of Health, Wealth and Network.
+I got more confused, because this advice clashes directly with a fundamental behind AM’s three areas critical to a man: strengthen your Health, Wealth and Network.
 Men must not criticize, condemn or complain.
-This clash—it pays to talk about your troubles clashing with never criticizing, condemning or complaining– is one reason it’s difficult to be an authentic man in troubled times.
+This clash— that it pays to talk about your troubles but we should never criticize, condemn or complain-- is one reason it’s difficult to be an authentic man in troubled times.
 The answer: It’s all about balance.
-Balance talk against silence.
+So balance carefully how much you talk against how much you are silent.
 Balance is crucial in confusing situations.
 Confusing situations demand prudence.
-Refine your judgment to make the right choice of many.
+Refine your judgment to make the right choice among many.
+Talking -- carefully-- helps us become prudent.
+It all starts to connect.

 You’re Only as Sick as Your Secret

 What’s the downside to silence?
-There are three traps men fall into: Lust, money and anger.
+The three most common traps men fall into are lust, money and anger and frequently we think we can handle them on our own so we keep quiet.
 Ask yourself for each, “Would it be better if I talk about this?”

+Third, anger.
+Who of us has not lost his temper with those he loves?
+I once recorded a horrible video for Authentic Masculinity about the Prime Directive, which is, “An Authentic Man Never Loses His Temper”.
 For men, the Prime Directive is that we must never lose our temper.
 When men get angry, violence can follow.
 Usually not so with women.
-I have made a lot of progress on keeping my temper.
-Yet, that very next morning, the morning after I lectured others about the dangers of being angry… around 3… I was up with a two year old.
+I am proud to report I have made progress keeping my own temper.
+And I am happy to tell others not to lose theirs, yet the morning after I recorded that video lecturing others about the dangers of being angry… around 3 a.m. … I was up with my son who was two years old at the time.
 I was tired and my guard was down.
 I lost my temper, yelled at my son, and frightened him.
-I was tired and frustrated, and I violated the Prime Directive.
+I was tired and frustrated, and I violated the Prime Directive by losing my temper and I frightened my children.
+I tell you this because we can all fall prey to this problem.
+We all have weaknesses and we should not keep them to ourselves.
+If we fall into the trap of thinking we must face our troubles alone, we run a greater risk of being defeated.

-So how do I decide when to talk about my troubles?
+So how do we decide when to talk about our troubles?

 Ask yourself these questions: